Gyakobo/multi-threading/README.md

 \displaystyle\sum\limits_{i=0}^{\infty} f(x_{i}) dx \approx \pi
 $$

 From here we can distinctly see that the smaller the $dx$, the more rectangular areas we have have to compute and add up.
+This however proves to be a challenge cause the more the rectangles the more the computation, and we know that it is essential to have an enormous amount of said shapes.

+Henceforth, a viable solution to generate as much rectangles as possible would be to use parallelism and multi-core processing with the C library `<omp.h>`.

 ## License
 MIT